Multiple people dead after crash on I-64 in New Kent - News Break

 The car hit a VDOT traffic camera post and caught fire.

-The front seat passenger was taken out of the car and transported to a local hospital for treatment of life-threatening injuries, according to State Police.
+The front seat passenger, a 34-year-old woman, was taken out of the car and transported to a local hospital for treatment of life-threatening injuries, according to State Police.

 Police said that the person transported to the hospital is expected to survive despite serious injuries.